The Florida Project-2017

 With initial thoughts of an R-rated Little Rascals, the early scenes involve only the children as they create juvenile pranks including car spitting, bed jumping, and more serious mischief like setting fire to abandoned condos.

-To my knowledge all non-actors, the child scenes are truly brilliant and enough praise cannot go to little Brooklynn Prince the sweet, yet precocious six-year-old central child character.
+All non-actors, the child scenes are genuinely brilliant, and enough praise cannot go to little Brooklynn Prince, the sweet yet precocious six-year-old central child character.

 Dafoe is brilliant in the role of Bobby and the actor chooses a character he does not often play.
-Frequently playing villains, he truly shines as the heart of a gold man attempting to keep things together in a bad world.
+Frequently playing villains, he shines as a good man attempting to keep things together in an evil world.

 On the lookout for child predators and the police, he watches out for the kids, as he sadly knows their lives will only get worse as they grow into teenagers and adults, sure to experience misery or tragic lives.